iayanpahwa/iayanpahwa.github.io/_posts/2017-08-06-Reverse-Engineering-IoT-Devices.md

 After playing with it for couple of weeks, I decided to look whats's under the hood.
 I've been playing around Bluetooth and Bluetooth LOW energy protocol for quite sometimes now and know the nitty gritty functioning of it ( All thanks to Cypress Semiconductor for sending me a PSoC4 BLE evaluation kit last year ).
 Basically BLE(short for Bluetooth Low energy), provides a method to make user defined services on communication layer, providing the vendor using BLE in their product with utmost facility to define the protocol profile specific to the device they are making, though the BLE protocol has some already defined profiles such as basic old UART, BLE Heart Rate monitor, Beacons etc, the vendor is free to use what's called GATT or Generic Attribute and create their own custom profile of how they want communication to happen between master and slave.

-The fact that this bulb is not using TCP/IP based protocol for communication makes it little hard to reverse enginee, I mean c'mon if it was suppose to be on my home network, things would be bit easier isn't it, I can just use it's MAC or IP to sniff and dump packets in a PCAP file to be later analyzed with Wireshark, it could have been cryptic but easy to sniff, Basically a Man in the Middle sort of thing, even a simple CLI tcpdump would also work, but rather it is using Bluetooth *sigh* which is meant for peer-to-peer networking, means at one time the device can only talk to one master.
+The fact that this bulb is not using TCP/IP based protocol for communication makes it little hard to reverse engineer, I mean c'mon if it was suppose to be on my home network, things would be bit easier isn't it, I can just use it's MAC or IP to sniff and dump packets in a PCAP file to be later analyzed with Wireshark, it could have been cryptic but easy to sniff, Basically a Man in the Middle sort of thing, even a simple CLI tcpdump would also work, but rather it is using Bluetooth (*sigh*) which is meant for peer-to-peer networking, means at one time the device can only talk to one master.

 From some previous project on BLE I knew about an amazing application by Nordic Semiconductor which runs on Android and ios called [nrf connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en) which can be used to explore GATT services and characteristics exposed by the device.
 I can use this app to connect to my light bulb, know it's Unique Address(sort of MAC address), find which GATT services are exposed by the light bulb and their corresponding characteristics, a good starting point isn't it?
 I quickly fire up the application on my android device, turn the bluetooth and light bulb on and scan for devices.
 The device was shown up swiftly with the name 'Cnligh' as shown in screenshot below.